-After agreeing to do this, doubts about doing so ran rapid in my mind.
+After agreeing to do this, doubts about doing so ran rapidly in my mind.

 Will they look down on me because I attempted suicide?

-Will they think I won’t be a good enough Christian example to use, because I turned my back on God again and again?
+Will they think I won’t be a good enough Christian example to use because I turned my back on God again and again?

 If word gets back to my ex-husband, will I have to suffer the consequences and endless questioning?

-But in the end, we aren’t suppose to fear man, and how they may perceive us.
+But in the end, we aren’t supposed to fear man, and how they may perceive us.

 Straight Up Truth!

 How can we ever expect anyone, to come to know Jesus, if we are not willing, to be open and honest, about what God has brought us out of?

-If you’re waiting for you to get “Perfect” you’re going to be waiting a very long time, because it will NEVER happen.
+If you’re waiting for you to get “Perfect” you’re going to be waiting a very long time because it will NEVER happen.